Skip to main content

 Why are certain bacteria 'bad'?

-These bacteria are associated with a higher risk of dietary inflammation, higher blood pressure, and poorer glycemic responses.
+These bacteria are linked with a higher risk of dietary inflammation, higher blood pressure, and poorer glycemic responses.
 For people with these bacteria, we see more dietary inflammation, higher levels of triglycerides and bad cholesterol, and greater abdominal fat mass.
 These bacteria are also associated with poorer fat sources which are low in polyunsaturated fatty acids such as omega-3 and 6.

 Did this answer your question?